Two seconds might not seem like long. When it comes to your website, though, a lot can happen in that short span of time.

 In broad terms, compression is the process of reducing file sizes and is accomplished using a compression algorithm.
 A compression method can either be lossy, meaning some information is lost in the compression process, or lossless, which means all information from the original file is preserved in the compressed file.

-This seems like a lot of work to load a cat video, but it’s true — every time you load a page, a web server must transmit all the necessary data to your computer.
+This might seem like a lot of work to load a cat video, but it’s true — every time you load a page, a web server must transmit all the necessary data to your computer.
 Each data transfer requires some amount of time, largely depending on the size of the transferred files — the more data there is to send, the longer it takes for a page to load in your browser.

 According to httparchive, the median size of a data transfer like this is around 2,000 kilobytes, the data equivalent of roughly 100 pages of plain text.
 With media-heavy pages, the size can be three to four times larger.

 How, then, do we keep the internet fast?
 The solution, as you may guess, is that web servers compress files before sending them to browsers — they turn our 100-page text document into more like a 30-page essay.
 The reasoning is simple: smaller files mean less work that servers and browsers need to do to transfer them.
 Once the browser receives the compressed response, it quickly decompresses the contents and we’re happy with the faster load time.
+Compression also helps you optimize several key performance metrics, including the Largest Contentful Paint – one of the Core Web Vitals.

 Compression works well with code like HTML because its syntax is repetitive.
 Compression algorithms generally work by finding repeated information in a file and abbreviating it somehow.
 HTML uses tags like <div> and <p> over and over and compression methods work to temporarily eliminate these repetitions and shorten files — GZIP is one such method.